usama-bit137/mini-messenger/readme.md

 };
 ```

-The `getAllMessages` handler allows the server to send a response, which renders the following `pug` template (`/views/overview.pug`):
+The `getAllMessages` handler allows the server to send a response, which renders the following `pug` template in `views/overview.pug`:

 ```pug
 extends base